Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes
 - [x] No

-### You have an Azure DevOps project named Project1 and an Azure subscription named Sub1.
-You need to prevent releases from being deployed unless the releases comply with the Azure Policy rules assigned to Sub1.
-What should you do in the release pipeline of Project1?

-- [x] Add a deployment gate.
-- [ ] Modify the Deployment queue settings.
-- [ ] Configure a deployment trigger.
-- [ ] Create a pipeline variable.

 ### HOTSPOT - You have a project in Azure DevOps that has three teams as shown in the Teams exhibit.
 (Click the Teams tab.)

 ![Question 590](images/question590.jpg)